BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 Selye was the first to link the sympathetic system whereby the body copes with stress, is through the hypothalamic-pituitary-adrenal axis (HPA axis) system.

-The release of neurotransmitters from the central and sympathetic nervous systems, as well as hormones from the Hypothalamus, pituitary, adrenal and other endocrine glands, mediate the response in acute stress.
+The release of neurotransmitters from the central and sympathetic nervous systems, as well as hormones from the Hypothalamus, pituitary, adrenal and other endocrine glands, mediate the response in acute/ and chronic stress.

 Selye’s proposal stipulated that stress was present in an individual throughout the entire period of exposure to a nonspecific demand.